 15. Move your body.

-Even if you don’t have time for a full-fledged workout, make sure to move your body every day.
-This could be something as simple as having a dance party or taking a walk with your kids, which will benefit everyone.
+Even if you don’t have time for a full-fledged workout, move your body daily.
+This could be something as simple as indoor fitness activities for kids, having a dance party, or taking a walk with your kids, which will benefit everyone.
 Sitting for too long is bad for you, so try to do what you can.

 16. Play with your kids.

 It can be tempting to send your kids off to play by themselves.
-While this can be helpful and important, it is also a good idea to take the time to play with them sometimes too.
-Not only is this fun for your kids, but it is also beneficial for you.
+While this can be helpful and important, it is also a good idea to take the time to play with them sometimes, too.
+Not only is this fun for your kids, but it also benefits you.
 Taking out time to pretend will help you bond with your kids.
 Plus, it’s just fun.